 conducted according to the highest ethical and professional standards.

 As sponsored projects at TU develop, they increasingly intersect with entrepreneurial

-the procedures necessary for faculty engaged in sponsored research or development
+that sets forth the procedures necessary for faculty engaged in sponsored research

-to obtain the exemption from the ethics law and to comply with federal
+or development to obtain the exemption from the ethics law and to comply with federal

 These procedures apply to university employees seeking approval of their relationship

 with an entity which:

 - has a direct interest in the outcome of research and/or development projects administered